 The mountainous territory of Carnia is the part of Friuli which stands astride the border between Austria and Slovenia.
-Due to its anguished history, often marked by the extreme poverty of my people, Friuli is extremely attached to its land.
-The Friulian people over the last centuries have therefore learnt what the land has to offer and to use it in the best possible way.
+Due to its anguished history, often marked by extreme poverty, Friulians are extremely attached to their land and have learnt what the land has to offer and to use it in the best possible way.

 Luckily the land’s characteristics have allowed for a variety of products, which time and experience have transformed into cuisine.
-For instance, a wide variety of herbs have been used to create an infinite variety of delicious recipes, both simple and more sophisticated.
+For instance, a wide variety of herbs have been used to create an infinite array of delicious recipes, both simple and sophisticated.

-The mountain area is the place of origin of this tradition, in fact, in the alpine and pre-alpine valleys, especially in springtime; some herbs are used not only in the preparation of delicious dishes but also in aromatic grappa and herbal teas.
-Grappa is essentially made from the remains left over from the season’s grape harvest.
+Friuli's Alpine and Pre-Alpine valleys are the place of origin of this tradition, the springtime being the best moment of the year to experience it.
+Some herbs are used not only in the preparation of delicious dishes but also in aromatic grappa and herbal teas.
+Grappa is essentially made from the leftovers of the season’s grape harvest.
 Every year, this tradition is celebrated in Carnia with village parties and festivals.

-Especially and extremely rare is the “ radic di mont”, a mountain chicory which comes in three different varieties, one red (the most precious) and two green.
+Extremely rare is the radic di mont, a mountain chicory which comes in three different varieties, one red (the most precious) and two green.
 It is harvested in the first weeks of May and preserved in oil.

-Many recipes can come to mind: exquisite omelets and first course dishes mainly, as well as stuffing for meat based dishes or as an accompaniment to Sauri’s famous smoked ham.
+Many recipes with it would come to mind to a Friulian: exquisite omelets and first course dishes mainly, as well as stuffings for meat based dishes or as an accompaniment to Sauris' famous smoked ham.

+I would like to mention the famous Carnival of Sauris which takes place during the second half of February.
 Sauris is, in fact, the highest town in the region and it is very cold at this time of the year.
 The Rolar is a magic, armed, demon figure whose role is to warm everyone up for the evening's events.
 His name derives from 'rolelan', the bells attached to his body which rings out as he moves.
 The Kheirar is the king of the masked demons who leads the ceremonies.
-He carries a broom to beat the doors of the inhabitants in Sauris where he wants to enter.
-He brushes their floors and introduces a couple of masked creatures.
-One is ugly and one beautiful who do a little dance to the accompaniment of an accordion.
+He carries a broom to beat the doors of the houses where he wants to enter.
+He brushes their floors and introduces a couple of masked creatures, one ugly and one very beautiful: both do a little dance, accompanied by an accordion.

-The masks are based on original models found the Museum of Arts and Popular Traditions of Tolmezzo.
-The Carnival evening ends with stops in the typical wooden and stone 'baite' where mulled wine is offered and the fine local ham.
+The masks are based on original models found at the Museum of Arts and Popular Traditions of Tolmezzo.
+The Carnival evening ends with stops in the typical wooden and stone baite where mulled wine is offered, along with Sauris' smoked ham.

 Cheeses of Carnia

-Cheese is another characteristic product of Friuli and Asino cheese is one of the earliest of this region.
+Cheese is another characteristic product of Friuli and Asino cheese is one of the region's best known.
 Asino cheese gets its names from the fact that it is partly made up of donkey milk.
-The cheese originates in ancient time from Mònt d'As, in the fascinating frame of Pieve d'Asio, the actual districts of Clauzetto and Vito d'Asio.
-Probably born from the evolution of the ancient conservation process, Asìno was first mentioned by the historian Enrico Palladio in his book Rerum Foroiuliensium, in 1659.
+The cheese originates from the Mònt d'As, in the fascinating frame of Pieve d'Asio, in the actual districts of Clauzetto and Vito d'Asio.
+Probably born from the evolution of an ancient conservation process, Asino was first mentioned by the historian Enrico Palladio in his book Rerum Foroiuliensium, in 1659.

-Thanks to its savory flavor and soft, delicate texture, it used to be present in the earliest cuisines of Venice, Trieste and in the neighboring cities.
-Today in these areas it is currently called "salty cheese" or "Friulan cheese".
+Thanks to its savory flavor and soft, delicate texture, it was popular in both Venice and Trieste's cuisine.
+Today, it is also known, in these same areas, as "salty cheese" or "Friulan cheese".

 Traditional Meals in Carnia